frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 "'God himself will provide the lamb for the burnt offering.'
 And the two of them went on together" (Gen. 22:8).

 There is serenity, there is peace, there is no anxiety, no worry about the future.
-We are fulfilling the plans of God, and everything will work out, *Omnia in bonum* (Rom.
+We are fulfilling the plans of God, and everything will work out. *Omnia in bonum* (Rom.
 8:28).

 "When they arrived at the place which God had indicated to him, Abraham built an altar there."

 First, before the sacrifice, there is prayer.
 We turn to God in prayer and faith, for every little thing that we are about to do, and for all the stages of those things.

-"He built an altar there and arranged the wood.
+"He built an altar there, and arranged the wood.
 Then he bound his son and put him on the altar on top of the wood" (Gen. 22:9).

 So now Isaac gets a bit of an idea about what is going to happen.

-"Abraham stretched out his hand and took the knife to kill his son."
+"Abraham stretched out his hand and took the knife to kill his son" (Gen. 22:10).
 He goes all the way, he has used all the means, he has prepared everything.

 "But the angel of Yahweh called to him from heaven.
 'Abraham, Abraham!' he said.
 'Here I am'" (Gen. 22:11).

 At the eleventh hour, God calls to him.
 He waits until this last moment when he has his hand outstretched and the knife ready to plunge into the heart of his son.

-Abraham goes to that extent, and at this moment God calls and Abraham could have said, What is it now?

-He could have replied in a human way, but with the peace of faith, he says, 'Here I am.'
+Abraham goes to that extent, and at this moment God calls and Abraham could have said, 'What is it now?'
+He could have replied in a human way, but with the peace of faith, he says, "Here I am"

 There may be times when we are working hard, the eleventh hour preparing something that's almost ready, and suddenly there is a change of plan.
 The thing we were preparing for is not going to happen.
 We put all this time and work into this thing, all our thought, or the whole day, or the whole week, or the whole month.